Our Team

 I've been involved with AAA for over 10 years, after having been given a pamphlet about the Charity.

-I cannot remember a time when I didn't like Animals (both Wildlife and Domesticated).
-As a child I generally read books about animals.
-I had pets growing up, including dogs, mice and fish, plus I was a regular helper with my father and his aviary full of Budgies.
-Even as a child I'd had a pull towards Animal Welfare.
-I initially began by sponsoring a few animals (Elephant and Donkey) which I did for many years.
-Early on, I took over the Role of NSW Chocolate Coordinators role which brings in a small, but steady amount of funds (I work at a major Hospital, so I have a good customer base).
-I also help MarieCrilley with Stalls and other activities like fundraising walks.
+I cannot remember a time when I didn't like animals (both Wildlife and Domesticated).
+As a child, I generally read books about animals.
+I had pets growing up and even as a child, I had a pull towards animal welfare.
+I initially began by sponsoring a few animals (an elephant and a donkey), which I did for many years.
+Early on, I took over the role of NSW Chocolate Coordinator which brings in a small, but steady amount of funds.
+I also run stalls and other activities like fundraising walks.
 I even had a fundraising darts day at my local Darts Club.
 Other fundraising has included recycling drink containers, which has included giving $1,570 to AAA.
 I really admire AAA for being a hands-on charity and helping where it's needed with these often-neglected working animals.

 Patron of Animal Aid Abroad, Mr Philip Wollen OAM